Hyperbolic Metric Spaces and Stochastic Embeddings: Preliminaries

 \subsection{Ultrametric Spaces and $\R$-Trees}

 A subset of a topological space is an \emph{arc} if it is homeomorphic to $[0,1]$.
 The points in the image of $\{0,1\}$ under any such homeomorphism are called the \emph{endpoints} of the arc.
 A metric space $X$ is an \emph{$\R$-tree} if any two points $x,y \in X$ are the endpoints of a unique arc, denoted $[x,y]$, and this arc is a geodesic.
-It holds that a metric space is an $\R$-tree if and only if it is geodesic and 0-hyperbolic (see, for example, \cite[page~3637]{LS}), and every 0-hyperbolic metric space isometrically embeds into an $\R$-tree \cite[Theorem~8]{0hypRtree}.
+It holds that a metric space is an $\R$-tree if and only if it is geodesic and 0-hyperbolic (This follows, for example, from \cite[Theorem~3.40]{Evans}), and every 0-hyperbolic metric space isometrically embeds into an $\R$-tree (see \cite[Theorem~3.38]{Evans}).
 For future reference, we note that $(X,d)$ is $0$-hyperbolic if and only if it satisfies the 4-point condition

-for all $w,x,y,z \in X$ (this equivalence is well-known, e.g., \cite[page~410]{BH}).
+for all $w,x,y,z \in X$ (see \cite[page~410]{BH} or \cite[Lemma~3.12]{Evans}).
 The \emph{convex hull} of a subset $S \sbs T$ of an $\R$-tree is the set $\cup_{s,t \in S} [s,t]$.
 The convex hull of $S$ is itself an $\R$-tree, and it is separable whenever $S$ is separable.
 Consequently, any separable 0-hyperbolic metric space isometrically embeds into a separable $\R$-tree.
 The Nagata dimension of any nontrivial $\R$-tree (one that contains more than one point) is 1 with constant $\gamma \leq 5$ (indeed, by the proofs of \cite[Lemma~3.1, Theorem~3.2]{LS}, $\gamma \leq 4\gamma_{\R}+1$, where $\gamma_\R$ 1-Nagata-dimensional constant of $\R$, which is easily seen to be 1).
 The Lipschitz free space of any $\R$-tree is linearly isometric to an $L^1$-space \cite[Corollary~3.3]{Godard}.

 A metric $d$ on a set $U$ is called an \emph{ultrametric} if the inequality

 holds for every $u,v,w \in U$.
 In this case, the pair $(U,d)$ (or just $U$ if $d$ is understood) is called an \emph{ultrametric space}.
 A metric space is biLipschitz equivalent to an ultrametric space if and only if it is snowflake equivalent to an ultrametric space if and only if it has Nagata dimension 0 (see, for example, \cite[Theorem~3.3]{Ndim0ums}).
 Every ultrametric space is 0-hyperbolic and thus isometrically embeds into an $\R$-tree.
 The Lipschitz free space of any infinite, separable ultrametric space is isomorphic to $\ell^1$ \cite[Theorem~2]{CD}.